modaclouds/modaclouds-integrated-platform/README.md

 **IMPORTANT**:

 * It modifies /etc/HOSTNAME and and a line in /etc/hosts.
-Please check the values are right.
+Please check the values are right, especially if you had to run the script several times.
 * Avoid hostnames with underscore ('\_') or dash ('-') characters.